Pre-General Availability Draft: 2017-11-24

 can be modified by changing the appropriate system variables.

 LOWpolicy tests password length only.
 Passwords must be at least 8 characters long.

 MEDIUMpolicy adds the conditions that passwords must contain at least 1 numeric character, 1 lowercase character, 1 uppercase character, and 1 special (nonalphanumeric) character.

 STRONGpolicy adds the condition that password substrings of length 4 or longer must not match words in the dictionary file, if one has been specified.

-capability of rejecting passwords that match the user name part of
+supports the capability of rejecting passwords that match the user

-the effective user account for the current session, either forward
+name part of the effective user account for the current session,

-or in reverse.
-To enable control over this capability, the plugin
+either forward or in reverse.
+To enable control over this

 system variable.
-By default, this variable is disabled.
+By default, this variable is enabled.